Future Planning

 Your Ideas.
 Our Next Chapter.

 Irvine Public Library is here.
-With new collections, diverse digital resources, and activities for all ages, our story is just beginning –– and we want you to help us write the next chapter.
+With new collections, diverse digital resources, and activities for all ages, our story has just started.
+Learn more about upcoming library events and services by subscribing to our eNewletter, "Off the Shelf."

 In April 2025, the Irvine City Council instructed staff to conduct a feasibility study to identify possible sites for future library locations and validate target numbers and sizes for branches and a central library, as well as high-level anticipated construction and operating costs.

-In June and August 2025, City staff and consultants conducted a series of community meetings to introduce this planning effort and incorporate input gathered at events.
-The resulting study will be presented to the City Council at the October 14 meeting.
+In June and August 2025, City staff and consultants conducted eight community meetings to introduce this planning effort and incorporate input gathered at events.
+The resulting study was presented to the City Council at the October 14 meeting.
 The study presents a set of recommendations based on analysis, rather than a final plan.

 This study considered specific criteria in determining potential sites for future libraries, with the goal of: